ronpastore/lite_record/README.md

 class Car extends LiteRecord {

 	# lite_record works by assuming a convention that all protected fields are meant to persist.
-	# year and model will map to data mysql table fields
+	# year and model will map to mysql table fields

 	protected $model;
 	protected $year;